dbankier/TiShadow/README.md

  1. starts the tishadow server - `tishadow server`
  2. launches an appified version of your app - `tishadow appify` (with extra flags)
  3. watches your code and push on any changes - `tishadow @ run --update`

+**MAC**: If you get the error `EMFILE: Too many opened files.`, this is because of your system's max opened file limit.
+For OSX the default is very low (256).
+Increase your limit temporarily with `ulimit -n 8192`, the number being the new max limit.

 ### TiShadow App